hamlet2k/SphereConnect/docs/project/chat_bootstrap.md

 - **Copilot (inline/Chat)**: include the target file path(s) and a succinct “apply this patch” block; keep each patch small.
 - **KiloCode**: enumerate all files to touch, provide a checklist, then supply diffs per file.
 - **Codex**: ask for a plan first; then request the diffs; finally ask for tests and migration notes.
+Only edit files using the standard file edit tool, not with commands